mailjet/api-documentation/guides/_newsletter.md

 ```

-To send a newsletter at a later date, we need to set the date property (ISO 8601 format) at which the newsletter shall be sent usind the <code>[/newsletter/$ID/schedule](/email-api/v3/newsletter-schedule/)</code> resource.
+To send a campaign at a later date, we need to set the date property (ISO 8601 format) at which the campaign shall be sent using the <code>[/campaigndraft/$ID/schedule](/email-api/v3/campaigndraft-schedule/)</code> resource.

-Before scheduling, the API will check if the newsletter has all mandatory fields filled in and that they are valid:
+Before scheduling, the API will check if the campaign draft has all mandatory fields filled in and that they are valid:

  - <code>SenderEmail</code> is a valid sender
  - <code>Sender</code> is not empty